rahuldavanam/binary-image-classifier-using-TensorFlow/README.md

 # binary-image-classifier-using-TensorFlow

-A huge thanks to Nicholas Renotte (https://github.com/nicknochnack) for introducing me to TensorFlow through YouTube tutorial.
+A huge thanks to Nicholas Renotte (https://github.com/nicknochnack) for introducing me to TensorFlow through a YouTube tutorial.